 With my first 10k, I’ll divide it into 3 equal portions:

-1 in a blue chip stock to get me started on equities as I continue learning 🙂
+- Blue chip stock for the final 3.3k to get me started on equities as I continue learning 🙂

 I believe that many people will say something like invest in yourself first or start off investing in a diversified portfolio which comprises of stocks and bonds.